I didn't come to Buddhism looking for Buddhism.

 But the questions are worth sitting with.

-That's where the practice starts — not with the belief, not with the conversion, not with the dramatic moment.
-With the noticing.
+That's where the practice starts, not with a belief, not with a conversion, not with a dramatic moment.
+The noticing is the beginning.
 The same noticing the Buddhist tradition has been developing the tools for across two and a half millennia.
 The noticing that this is what's actually happening.
 The noticing that the second arrow just fired.
 The noticing that the gap between the stimulus and the response is slightly wider than it was before.

 Slightly.

-The ordinary.
+The ordinary now.
 Genuinely inhabited.
 With a little more honesty and a little less drama than it was being inhabited before.

 Every time.